suit-wg/information-model/draft-ietf-suit-information-model.md

 This element is MANDATORY and MUST be present to enable devices to decode payloads correctly.

-Implements: Security Requirement MFSR4, Usability Requirement MFUR5
+Implements: Security Requirement MFSR4a, Usability Requirement MFUR5

 ## Manifest Element: Processing Steps

 A list of all payload processors necessary to process a nested format and any parameters needed by those payload processors.
 Each Processing Step SHOULD indicate the expected digest of the payload after the processing is complete.
+Processing steps are distinct from Directives in that Directives apply to the manifest as a whole, whereas Processing Steps apply to an individual payload and provide instructions on how to unpack it.

-Implements: Security Requirement MFSR4, Usability Requirement MFUR6
+Implements: Usability Requirement MFUR6

 ## Manifest Element: Storage Location